bikerworld/hengallery/README.md

-# hengallery
+# Hengallery

-Gallery of your sales (primary and secondary) on Hicetnunc.xyz This code is to publish your gallery on netlify and hide my domain from your gallery
+Gallery of your sales (primary and secondary) of your Tezos NFT collection (minted on HEN or OBJKTCOM contract).

+This code allow you to publish your gallery on netlify and hide my domain from your gallery.

-# howto
+# How to

 1. You need a free github account and a free netlify account
 2. Use the button below to clone and publish your own version of the gallery on netlify